Sitting for prolonged periods and a sedentary lifestyle are causing the anterior pelvic tilt to become a growing issue.

 There are many ways you can strengthen the glutes and hamstrings, and really any exercise is fine however the ‘Glute Bridge’ strengthens the hamstrings and the glutes at the same time.

-- Begin by laying on your back with your feet flat on the floor.
-Your arms should be at your sides, with your palms facing downward.
+- Lie on your back with your feet flat on the floor and your arms at your sides.

 - Hold this position for 2 to 3 seconds before lowering your hips back to the starting position.

 Any exercise which helps increase strength in either the glute or the hamstrings should help with fixing your anterior pelvic tilt.

 The Donkey kicks exercise strengthens the glutes and lengthens the hip flexors.